kowcikr/circleci-docs/jekyll/_cci2/orb-concepts.md

 By choosing to use a private orb instead of a public orb, you also need to understand certain inherent limitations, which include:

 * You will be unable to use the `circleci config validate` command to validate your configuration.
-You may, however, use ond of the following options:
+You may, however, use one of the following options:

     * Paste the content of the orb into the `orbs` stanza of your configuration.
     * Use the `circleci config validate --org-slug <your-org-slug> <path/to/config.yml>` command to validate your configuration.
 The org slug is defined as `<your-VCS>/<your-org-name>`, for example, `gh/circleci`.